hernan-vela/t1w8-OOP/README.md

 - Syntax: __varname

 ## Abstraction
-- Concept of hiding the complex implementation details and showing only the necessary features of an object
+- Concept of hiding the complex implementaion details and showing only the necessary features of an object.
 - Achieved by using Abstract class and method.

 ### Abstraction Class and Method
+- Abstract class is a class that cannot be instantiated and usually contains one or more abstract methods.
+- Abstract method is a method that is declared, but contains no implementation.
+- Python 'abc' module is required to create these classes and methods.

 ## Inheritance
-- Mechanism of creating new class based on exisiting class by inheriting properties (attributes and/or mehtods)
+- Mechanism of creating a new class based on an existing class, by inheriting properties (attributes and/or methods)
 - Parent Class: The class from where the features are inherited from.
-- Child Class: The class the inherits the features.
+- Child class: The class that inherits the features.
 - Benefits: Classes are created easily, easy maintenance.

 ## Polymorphism
 - Ability to present the same interface for different data types.
 - Allows methods to do different things based on the object it is acting upon.